Types of Personal Injury Damages

 Even if an accident victim falls under the 50 percent threshold, compensation is reduced by the percentage of fault attributed to them.
 For example, if the victim is found 20 percent responsible for the collision, any award is reduced by that amount.

-It is possible that an accident victim may encounter further medical issues due to doctor or hospital error.
+It is possible that an accident victim may encounter further medical issues due to a doctor or hospital error.
 Because of changes in the state’s tort reform laws, medical malpractice cases are capped at $250,000 for non-economic damages.
 The same cap holds true for hospitals, so even in a best-case scenario, a suit against a doctor and hospital yields the victim $500,000 before attorney’s fees.

 Personal Injury Lawyer in Irving, TX

 Accident victims and their families may not know where to turn after a devastating injury caused by another party.
 While the victim recuperates and is unable to work, bills still keep piling up.
 The situation seems overwhelming.
 Don’t despair – there is help available.
 A personal injury victim requires skilled legal representation.
-An experienced personal injury lawyer in Irving, Texas aggressively fights for your rights so you may receive compensation for your injuries.
+An experienced personal injury lawyer aggressively fights for your rights so you may receive compensation for your injuries.
 While we try to settle cases, we are willing to go to court and fight for our clients when necessary.